Are you trying to save money on auto insurance?

-Comprehensive & Collision coverage insures the value of your car.
+Comprehensive & collision coverage insures the value of your car.
 This coverage kicks in when you drive your car into a tree (collision), or when a tree falls on your car (comprehensive).

 Pretty much every car insurance company thinks you need to load up on this coverage.
-How do I know?
-Because every insurance policy I’ve seen has ample coverage for comprehensive & collision – and its owners are paying for it.
-But should they?

 Do you have more cash than your car is worth?